cycscarlos/cycscarlos/README.md

 <br>

 <p style="text-align:justify; font-size:10px">
-            Electronic engineer; worked for more than 25 years as a system programmer for IBM's Mainframe technologies (s/370, s/390, z/Series).
+            Electronic engineer; I worked for more than 25 years as a system programmer with IBM's Mainframe technologies (i.e. s/370, s/390, z/Series).
             During that stage, I provided technical consulting services in numerous engineering projects for more than 25 biggest companies;
-            much of them, were fourteen banks, both nationals as international.
+            much of them, included more than ten banks, both nationals´s as international´s scene.
 During the last 20 years, and in parallel, I developed a successful career as a project engineer; designing and implementing microwave telecommunication networks, as well as industrial electronic security systems in more than 30 corporate companies; some of the likes of PDVSA, Cargill de Venezuela, Metro de Caracas, CANTV, Movistar, among many others.
-Recently (since the beginning of 2020), and as a professional compliment, I have started to learn and work in a new and dynamic career as a "full-stack" web software developer.
+Recently (since the beginning of 2020), and as a professional compliment, I have started to work in a new and dynamic career as a "full-stack" web software developer...at the moment, in progress!
 </p>

 <br>